coingaming/moon-light/CONTRIBUTING.md

 pnpm changeset pre exit
 ```

+## Changeset

+All your PRs should contain a [changeset](https://github.com/changesets/changesets) file.

+Thanks to this, we can generate version changelogs automatically and do a release coordination.

+### How to generate changeset

+Run `pnpm changeset` in the root of the repository and follow CLI instructions to generate a new changeset.

 ## Release Process

-Thanks to [changeset](https://github.com/changesets/changesets), we can generate version bumps automatically.

-1. Ensure that `develop` branch is up to date with `master`.
-Run these commands on `develop` branch
+1. Ensure that the `main` branch is up-to-date.
+Run these commands via PRs to the `main` branch.
-2. Run `pnpm changeset` in the root of the repository and follow CLI instructions to generate a new changeset.
-3. Run `pnpm changeset version` command.
+2. Run `pnpm changeset version` command.
 This will bump the versions of the packages previously specified with pnpm changeset (and any dependents of those) and update the changelog files.
-4. Run `pnpm install`.
+3. Run `pnpm install`.
 This will update the lockfile and rebuild packages.
-5. Commit the changes. (e.g `git add .` and `git commit -m "chore: bump version X.X.X"`)
+4. Commit the changes. (e.g `git add .` and `git commit -m "chore: bump version X.X.X"`)
-6. Push your changes.
+5. Push your changes.
-7. Raise a pull request from [`develop` into `master`](https://github.com/coingaming/moon-design/compare/master...develop).
+6. Raise a pull request to the `main` branch.
-8. Obtain at least 1 approval.
-9. Click the "Merge Pull Request" button to trigger an automatic release process.
+7. Obtain approvals and merge pull request.
-10. After release is done tag a version on `master` branch and push your tag
+8. To publish packages to NPM, create a new tag with the version on the `main` branch, and then push your tag.

 ```
-git checkout master
+git checkout main
 git tag vX.X.X
-git push && git push --tags
+git push --tags
 ```

-10. Communicate the release to the team!
+9. Communicate the release to the team!

 ## Additional materials